 This completes one cycle of operation of PHARAO.
 Repeating this cycle while scanning the microwave field around the caesium resonance produces the well-known Ramsey fringe pattern: the transition probability oscillates as cos²(-0)T/2 = cos²(-0)D/2v around the caesium hyperfine frequency 0.
 The period of the fringes is inversely proportional to the time T = D/v between two Ramsey interactions.
-In microgravity this time can be made 5 to 10 times longer than in an Earth fountain.
+In microgravity this time can be made five to ten times longer than in an Earth fountain.
 For instance, the following figure displays the expected signal in PHARAO for v = 5 cm/s in comparison with a fountain signal and a thermal beam resonance.

-The gain in resolution obtained in microgravity conditions
+Gain in resolution obtained in microgravity conditions

-a)The resonance in thermal beam Cs clock: width 100 Hz.
+a) Resonance in thermal beam Cs clock: width 100 Hz.

 Laser Beam Generation